Skip to content

 • A clean re-sync of the chain data does not disturb admin state (chain.db and admin.db are separate files).

-• admin.db is a normal SQLite file you can inspect with sqlite3 /data/admin.db for debugging.
+• admin.db is a standard SQLite file, inspectable with sqlite3 /data/admin.db for debugging.

 Tables (see api/admin_store.py):